 I’m so thrilled to have published my book in spring 2023 through Workman Press that has garnered sales and fans in five continents—even though the focus is on American women.
 I really do hope to someday soon write a book on World Brave Sis!

-In looking over these four years, I’m proud of how Brave Sis continues to elevate Black, Brown, Asian & Indigenous Foremothers and she-roes -- and in so doing, helps women across cultures and geographies build a practice of deeper awareness, self-care and pride.
+In looking over these four years, I’m proud of how Brave Sis continues to elevate Black, Brown, Asian & Indigenous Foremothers and she-roes — and in so doing, helps women across cultures and geographies build a practice of deeper awareness, self-care, and pride.
 Clearly, in this work, there is something for everyone:

-• discovery and pride for Black and Brown women in discovering or remembering erased and/or little-known BIPOC women and reveling in our own legacy
+- Discovery and pride for Black and Brown women in discovering or remembering erased and/or little-known BIPOC women and reveling in our own legacy

-• recognition and celebration for the broader US—across cultures and ethnicities, as we learn that our stories and struggles are more interwoven than our faultily manufactured history lessons and mainstream, commercial (white-centered) culture avails to us
+- Recognition and celebration for the broader US—across cultures and ethnicities, as we learn that our stories and struggles are more interwoven than our faultily manufactured history lessons and mainstream, commercial (white-centered) culture avails to us

 But I’m not going to sugar-coat the purpose in fireside-circle kumbaya.
-Of course, Brave Sis Project will continue to focus on pride, sisterhood, and celebration—but (and many of you have helped prod me in this direction) Brave Sis in Year Four is PREDICATED UPON an agreement to de-center the whiteness norm and abolish performative allyship once and for all.
+Of course, Brave Sis Project will continue to focus on pride, sisterhood, and celebration—but (and many of you have helped prod me in this direction) Brave Sis is PREDICATED UPON an agreement to de-center the whiteness norm and abolish performative allyship once and for all.

 (Take note, all posts to Instagram automatically post on the homepage of this website, towards the footer.)